-How to make a home cosy: 13 easy ways to make your home snug and inviting
+How to make a home cosy: 15 easy ways to make any space feel snug and inviting

-From ambient lighting to layered textiles, interior designers say these are the easiest ways to master how to make a home cosy
+From ambient lighting to layered textiles, interior designers say these are the easiest ways to master making a home cosy

 Cosy by definition means "giving a feeling of comfort, warmth, and relaxation."
 So unlike the more practical tricks for how to keep a house warm in winter, these styling tips from leading interior designers focus on how to make your rooms feel inviting and ambient so that you feel cosier and comforted by your surroundings.

-How to make a home cosy and inviting this winter
+How to make a home cosy and inviting this winter: 15 easy ideas

-From adjusting light levels to adding warming layers, experts agree that these are the easiest, most effective ways to stay snug indoors this winter.
-Many can also help to make a home feel more expensive, which is always an added bonus.
+Experts agree that adjusting light levels and adding warming layers are the easiest, most effective ways to stay snug indoors this winter.
+Many can also help make a home feel more expensive, which is always an added bonus.

 1. Layer your lighting scheme